-Terms & Abbreviations Definition Digital Transformation Integrating digital technologies, processes, and strategies across the business to enhance performance, efficiency, and value delivery, often involving innovations such as artificial intelligence, cloud computing, and data analytics.
+Terms & Abbreviations Definition Terms & Abbreviations Definition ARDCO Riyadh Development Company.
+Digital Transformation Integrating digital technologies, processes, and strategies across the business to enhance performance, efficiency, and value delivery, often involving innovations such as artificial The Company Riyadh Development Company. intelligence, cloud computing, and data analytics.
+Strategic Objectives The strategic objectives on which the company's strategy is based, under the theme"Invest for Growth."
 Digitization Creating a digital counterpart to a physical object or process.
-Automation The use of technology in various industrial, commercial, and service applications to automatically and accurately manage procedures and actions efficiently with the least possible error.
-Build-Operate-Transfer (BOT) A model in which a private sector investor, after being licensed by the "franchiser" (usually the state or a competent government authority), undertakes the construction and development of a project.
-They operate and manage it after its completion for a specified concession period during which they obtain the costs incurred and make profits through the returns and fees paid by the users.
+Sustainability Managing the organization in an environmentally, socially, and economically responsible manner in order to satisfy current needs without impeding on the ability of future Automation The use of technology in various industrial, commercial, and service applications to automatically and accurately manage procedures and actions efficiently with the least possible error.
+Governance generations to meet theirs.
+The systems and controls that regulate stakeholder relationships and realize the principles that the company operates upon.
+Build-Operate-Transfer A model in which a private sector investor, after being licensed by the "franchiser" (usually the state or a competent government authority), undertakes the construction and development of a project.
+They operate and manage it after its completion for a specified Business Sectors The company's three sectors are development, operations, and leasing.
+(BOT) concession period during which they obtain the costs incurred and make profits through the returns and fees paid by the users.
 After the concession period, the project is returned to the public entity that initially granted it.
+Leasing Income Revenues generated from the company's leasing activities.
+Partnerships The partnerships that bond ARDCO with the public sector, private sector, and third sector.
 Logistics Management of the flow of goods, services, and information from origin to destination.
-It includes transportation, warehousing, and inventory management within the supply chain.
-CAFM (Computer-Aided Facility Management) Computer-Aided Facility Management (CAFM) is a system using digital technologies to accurately track work orders and analyze data, which enhances operational efficiency and organizes requests for spare parts approvals.
-BMS (Building Management System) Building Management System (BMS) is an automated control system that monitors and manages air conditioning, ventilation, heating, lighting, power, security, and fire systems.
-It aims to improve energy efficiency, reduce operating costs, and enhance user comfort.
+It includes transportation, warehousing, and inventory management within the supply Public Good Services chain.
+CAFM (Computer-Aided Facility Management) Computer-Aided Facility Management (CAFM) is a system using digital technologies to accurately track work orders and analyze data, which enhances operational efficiency and